RiskAverseRL/RiskMeasures.jl/docs/src/index.md

 - ERM: Entropic risk measure
 - EVaR: Entropic value at risk

-The focus is currently on random variables with categorical (discrete) probability distributions, but continuous probabilty distributions may be supported in the future too.
+When supported, the risk measure returns also the optimal distribution

+## General assumptions

+- Random variables represent *rewards* (greater value is preferred)
-In general, the smaller value of the risk parameter indicates that the risk measure is less risk-averse or that it is closer to the expectation operator.
+- Risk measures become less risk-averse with the increasing value of the risk parameter `\alpha` or `beta`

+## Supported distributions

+- General discrete distributions (`Distributions.DiscreteNonParametric`)
+- Normal distributions (``)

 **Warning**: This is package is in development and the computed values should be treated with caution.